xbench/xbench-docs/content/plugin-studio/using-the-plugin.md

 1. Creates an ApSIC Xbench project (.xbp extension) with the following items:

-	*	All sdlxliff files for the current project loaded as ongoing translation and with medium priority (red color).
+	*	All sdlxliff files for the current project loaded as ongoing translation and with medium priority (maroon color).
 If your project has more than one target language, the **Choose Language** dialog will appear.
 	![Run QA in Current Project](/plugin-studio/dialog-choose-language.png)
 	*	The first file-based translation memory with *.sdltm* extension